cnsval/MQTT_RaspberryPi_GPIO/README.md

 # MQTT_RaspberryPi_GPIO
-This was made for a UPV-
+This was made for UPV-CAR Project.
+2017-2018.
+Carlos N.

 IOT with MQTT and Raspberry example.
 Python 2.7.